 S.Solstice accuracy within ordmag 1 hour was achieved by Kallippos & Hipparchos: Bulletin Amer Astr Soc 17:583.

 DIO 1.1 ‡5 n.20 [p.45], DIO 20 ‡2 Table 3 [p.21].

 [Though his yearlength was solstice-based Hipparchos' calendar alone was perhaps equinox-anchored (though see DIO 20 ‡2 n.10 [p.17]), taking advantage of an accidental proximity (in his era) of the Autumn Equinox to the ancient Egyptian-calendar's new-year's-day, Thoth 1.
 Starting at a regnal-year Day-One (Phil 197 Thoth 1 = −127/9/24 noon) just 2d before his −127/9/26 noon Autumn Equinox observation: DIO 1.1 ‡6 eq.28 [p.58].
-But Hipparchos' year-length was empirically based on comparison of his own accurate −134 S.Solstice to a day-epoch-truncation of Aristarchos' −279 S.Solstice, and was apparently theoretically encouraged by its neat fit to a vast, remarkable geometric scheme which seems to be due to Aristarchos and can explain A's attraction to his Great Year of 4868 (not 2434, as some have proposed) Kallippic years.]
+But Hipparchos' year-length was empirically based on comparison of his own accurate −134 S.Solstice to a day-epoch-truncation of Aristarchos' −279 S.Solstice, and was apparently theoretically encouraged by its neat fit to a vast, remarkable geometric scheme which seems to be due to Aristarchos and can explain A's attraction to his Great Year of 4868 Kallippic years — not 2434 (as some have proposed) which lacks integral diurnal return.]

 underlying math in analysis

 of real lunar motion vs Almajest motion.

 DR's correction agreed to by author who on that basis fundamentally recomputed